 - By becoming the Client, you agree to be bound by these Terms and Conditions.

 - HCEG reserves the right to decline any instructions without stating a reason.
 In such circumstances any monies paid to HCEG in respect of those instructions will be refunded.
-Please note this does not include any fees which were made payable to Her Majesty’s Court and Tribunal Service (HMCTS).
+Please note this does not include any fees which were made payable to His Majesty’s Court and Tribunal Service (HMCTS).

 5. Definition of the terms